otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-02-apis-express-development-tools/README.md

 ### 4.1 Prettier

-Prettier is a code formatting tool that enforces a consistent code style by re-printing your code according to its own rules.
+Prettier is a code formatting tool that enforces a consistent code style.

 **Install:**